and Policy Updates

-Metro sees mobility as a basic human right that allows communities and individuals to access the opportunities needed to thrive.
-We know disparities by race and place still exist in King County.
+Metro sees mobility as a human right that allows communities and individuals to access the opportunities needed to thrive.
+We know historical and racial disparities affect all of us, and our region’s ability to live well and thrive.
 We also know climate change threatens our economy, environment, health, and safety.
 As a public agency, it is Metro’s duty to assure our mobility services support livable communities, a thriving economy, and a sustainable environment.
 Safety and responsible financial stewardship remain core priorities for our agency.

 We define equity as a system of fairness, providing full and equal access to opportunities, power and resources.
 King County is leading with racial justice because historical and racial inequities continue to affect all of us, and our region’s ability to thrive.